hackclub/the-hacker-zephyr/README.md

 # The Hacker Zephyr 🚂

-This repository is to contain the open sourced planning, finances, and code behind [The Hacker Zephyr](https://zephyr.hackclub.com), the longest hackathon to ever happen on land (3,520 miles).
+This repository contains the open sourced planning documents, finances, and code behind [The Hacker Zephyr](https://zephyr.hackclub.com), the longest hackathon to ever happen on land (3,520 miles).

 To-do for wrap-up more generally: